skat/dms-public/README.md

-# Welcome to the DMS-public repository, please read below for information about the files that can be found here.
+# Welcome to DMS-public, please read below for important info

 DMS-Public contains many guides designed to show you how to start using DMS.